sreyas-b-anand/tasker/README.md

     -Click the "Delete" button next to the task you want to remove.
 3 .Viewing All Tasks
     -All tasks are listed on the main page.

+LICENSE
+This project is licensed under the MIT License.